-The District of Columbia's low- to moderate-income working families lost an estimated \$5.8 million dollars to commercial tax preparers in tax year 2002 - money that could have been used to help provide their children with a safe home, nutritious meals and a good education.
+Texas' low- to moderate-income working families lost an estimated \$251 million dollars to commercial tax preparers in tax year 2002 - money that could have been used to help provide their children with a safe home, nutritious meals and a good education.
 These hardworking families are trying to rise out of poverty but are falling victim to targeted marketing tactics that are taking their hard-earned money.
-The Children's Defense Fund's efforts to educate and assist families that may otherwise fall prey to these unconscionable sales tactics can make a difference in the lives of the District of Columbia's working poor.
-Only when every eligible working family has access to free and fair tax preparation services can we truly Leave No Child Behind®.
+The Children's Defense Fund's efforts to educate and assist families who may otherwise fall prey to these unconscionable sales tactics can make a difference in the lives of Texas' working poor.
+Only when every eligible working family has access to free and fair tax preparation services can we truly Leave No Child Behind.